aharongilo/Anubis-Crypto-algorithm-implementation-on-Xilinx-FPGA/README.txt

 Software Version:				Vivado 2020.2

 Description of Project:
-We implemented the Hummingbird-2 encryption algorithm on the Artix-7 FPGA of the Basys3 board.
+We implemented the Anubis encryption algorithm on the Artix-7 FPGA of the Basys3 board.
-To send and receive data to and from the board we used Arduino Nano ATmega 328P.
+To send and receive data to and from the board we used Cmod board.

 Description of Archive:
-Hummingbird-2 codes: 		all the required codes for the algorithm.
-				Top level is "top_wrapper_arduino"
-				XDC constraint for implementation is "hummingbird_top_wrapper_const"
-				Arduino Code to send and receive data "the_arduinoCode" Hummingbird-2 documents:	Hummingbird-2 project report
-				Hummingbird-2 blocks diagram
-				Hummingbird-2 presentation

 Instruction to built and test the project:
 Implementation: 			1.
 In vivado, open a new project